 Dr. Wan’s research focuses on the differentiation of osteoclasts and osteoblasts from hematopoietic and mesenchymal stem cells in the context of skeletal physiology and bone regeneration, with the goal of a better prevention and treatment of osteoporosis and bone metastasis of cancers.
-Her investigations reveal how hormones, transcription factors and pharmacological agents impact bone health.
+Her investigations reveal how hormones, transcription factors, miRNAs and pharmacological agents impact bone health.

 Another aspect of Dr. Wan’s research focuses on the metabolic regulation of breast milk and neonatal inflammation.
 Her investigations reveal that genetic or dietary defects in the mothers can turn the good milk bad that triggers systemic inflammation in the nursing newborns.
 These findings will illuminate new knowledge for infantile disorders and inflammatory diseases.